Are employer-provided adoption benefits taxable

 Excluded from wages

+As defined by the IRS, assistance is provided through the Eligible Adoption-Assistance Program, so long as employer-provided adoption support is excluded from certain federal holding taxes.
 The IRS allows employers to pay all or some of their deductions from the federal income tax by paying for or increasing payments made to employees participating in the program.

 However, payments from Medicare, Social Security, and federal unemployment, or FUTA, taxes are not excluded.
-Employers report receiving employee support forms in W-2, wage and tax details.
+Employers report receiving employee support forms in W-2, wage, and tax details.

 Qualified Adoption Assistance Program

 The IRS requires employers to meet certain criteria to qualify for the Employment Assistance Program.
 Companies must create written plans and plans must meet specific requirements regarding how the programs are defined.
+The program must benefit qualified employees under the employer’s rules, which are a priority for owners, high-paid employees, shareholders, or those dependent on that group.
+Cannot offer palliative treatment.

 The plan must inform employers of qualified employees about the program and be required to provide evidence to participating employees that the funds were used to pay eligible adoption costs.